belei-bohdan/samples-azure-web-app-with-github-actions/README.md

 This repository contains a sample ASP.NET Core application and demonstrates how to build and deploy it to an Azure Web App using GitHub Actions.
 The application includes a simple endpoint and integrates with Swagger for API documentation.

+In addition to deploying the application, this repository showcases Infrastructure as Code (IaC) principles.
+The IaC workflow automates the setup of Azure resources, including the creation and configuration of the required Azure App Service plan and Web App.
+This process is executed seamlessly as part of the deployment pipeline, ensuring that not only the application but also its underlying infrastructure is efficiently managed.

 ## Prerequisites

 Before you begin, make sure you have the following in place: